Meriemelghali/Meriemelghali/README.md

-## Hi, My name is Meriem and I'm a software developper from Tunisia.
-Thank You for taking the time to view my GitHub Profile 😄 👋
+## Hi, my name is Meriem, and I'm a software developer from Tunisia.
+Thank you for taking the time to view my GitHub profile. 😄 👋

 About Me
 - 🔭 I’m currently working on WINCOM